fmds/website/README.md

 Ive added some links at the bottom of this file to some nice conference sites but feel free to ignore those if you have better ideas.

 Any questions give me a shout.
+Happy to buy graphics and fonts where needed.

 Thanks very much.